 Coastal Zone and Tidelands

-A federal consistency determination would be issued in conjunction with an individual permit from NJDEP and the Proposed Action would comply with all conditions of the permit.
+A federal consistency determination was issued in conjunction with an individual permit from NJDEP on April 3, 2024.
+The Proposed Action will comply with all applicable conditions of the permit.
 No further mitigation is necessary.

 Aquatic Biota